-Now in its fourth year our award winning development programme offers year round attachments to writers, theatre makers and directors in which they receive mentorship, have access to the staff and resources of The REP, have budgets to make, share and test work.
+Now in its fourth year, our award winning development programme offers year round support to writers, theatre makers and directors.
+They receive mentorship, have access to the staff and resources of The REP and have budgets to make, share and test work.
 Productions that have been created in REP Foundry and produced by The REP include Nothing, Lady Lust, Abuelo, The Forensics Of A Flat and Unknown Male.

-email your interest in Write Away here email@example.com
+Email your interest in Write Away to firstname.lastname@example.org.

 Assistant Directing Opportunity

 We are looking for an assistant director for Tessa Walker's upcoming production of 101 Dalmatians.

 The JMK Trust in partnership with Birmingham Repertory Theatre is offering an Assistant Director Bursary to a participant of the JMK & The REP Directors' Group.
 The bursary is an arts scholarship, funded by the Leverhulme Trust that will provide a learning and training opportunity for a talented emerging director, based in the West Midlands who has demonstrated a commitment to directing and a passion for theatre making.
 The recipient will become a Leverhulme Arts Scholar.

 Download the full description and application details from the downloads section on the right hand side of this page.

 Thank you so much for reading my play and your feedback; it is so rare to actually receive the thoughts of such an experienced individual from such an established theatre, especially one who engages with a piece so fully, so thank you immensely.

 If you have a script that you would like us to read, please send it to email@example.com.